 If you are a localist, you can think that reducing the physical distance to the guru is real proximity.
 If, however, you have a scientific understanding of causal interactions, then you will realize that the real proximity is making the mind similar to that of the guru, because that allows a person to be continuously in touch with the guru, through non-local entanglement.
 We cannot see this connection in the phenomenal world, and that’s why such phenomena are still considered mysterious, or what Einstein called “spooky action at a distance”.
 The term “non-locality” is in fact simply an unfortunate usage, because there is proximity and locality although it is semantic and not physical.
 Therefore, the entanglement appears spooky to one who believes in physical causality.
 It is not spooky to one who truly knows how a mind can entangle with another mind such that the thoughts in one mind automatically become the thoughts in another mind.

 The local and non-local causality are respectively called vāpu and vāni—or physical body versus the guru’s instructions.
 Being close to vāpu means physical proximity and being close to the vāni is semantic proximity.
 The vāni is more important to vāpu because the real space in nature is semantic and not physical.

-In fact, as we have discussed previously, physical proximity is a sensory illusion produced from an interaction.
+Physical proximity is a sensory illusion produced from an interaction.
 When two things interact strongly, they seem close.
 When they interact weakly, they seem far.
 Generally, this interaction is created by karma and time for material interactions.
 For a spiritual contact—e.g. the contact with a guru—this contact is arranged by God’s grace.
 The key important factor is that whether the contact exists or not, neither the guru nor the disciple is actually “moving” in space.
 They are fixed in their ideological states.
 What we experience as contact is because the two interact.
 In the case of the guru too, when we see him, it is because he wants to interact with the disciple.
 Similarly, when the guru is not seen, it is because the guru doesn’t want to interact with the disciple.
-The physical distance (or proximity) is both created by a causal interaction.
+The physical distance (or proximity) is created by a causal interaction.